|1|| THE LAST JUROR (Dell, $7.99). By John Grisham|

 The fatal consequences of ecological mismanagement.

 |4|| CHRONICLES: VOLUME ONE (Simon & Schuster, $24)|

 By Bob Dylan.
 The singer/songwriter contemplates pivotal moments in his life and artistic evolution.

 |5|| WHEN WILL JESUS BRING THE PORK CHOPS?|

 (Hyperion, $23.95).
 By George Carlin.
 The comedian's mocking riffs on America's political and social climate.

 By Stewart O'Nan & Stephen King.
 Baseball fever.

 CONSERVATIVES WON THE HEART OF AMERICA

 (Metropolitan, $24).
 By Thomas Frank

-Rankings reflect sales for the week ended January 9, 2005.
+Rankings reflect sales for the week ended January 2, 2005.
 The charts may not be reproduced without permission from Nielsen BookScan.
 Copyright © 2005 by Nielsen BookScan.
 (Right-hand column of italicized numbers reflects weeks on this list, which premiered in Book World on Jan.
 11, 2004.
-Advice and self-help books appear on a separate, monthly list.)
+The advice & miscellaneous list below reflects sales from 11/01/04 - 1/02/05.)